GuillaumeUnice/ServiceWorkerTutorial/README.md

 This project is an example on how to realize a Service Worker with the following features:

 - Cache files at the installation of your Service Worker.
-- Cache & update files all files you download.
+- Cache & update all files you download.
 - Web push notifications with push API.